Influence

 that soil microorganisms can enhance or diminish fungicide effect.
 Suppressive

-soils are the soils which resist plant diseases (Singleton, Sainsbury, 1993).
+soils are the soils which resist plant diseases [Singleton,

 Positive impact of Albit upon plants could be in part explained by indirect